stephenchung27/discode/README.md

 ## Planned Future Features
 - Real time voice chat using WebRTC
 - Online/offline status using WebSockets
-- Search functionality for sending Direct Messages
+- User search functionality for sending Direct Messages
-- Ability to upload images for User avatars
+- Ability to upload images for User avatars using ActiveStorage